Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Preliminaries

-In the execution of the mechanism, the system just needs to let all users propose their bids $\{b_i\}$, draw the confirmed transactions\footnote{The drawing scheme for block size one is straightforward, while the drawing scheme for general block size $k$ can just follow the sampling method discussed in Section~\ref{sec:drawing:rule}, which ensures exactly $k$ transactions are confirmed.} according to probabilities from $\{a_i(b_i,\b_{-i})\}$, and then charge transaction fees from confirmed bidders according to $\{p_i(b_i,\b_{-i})\}$ and give the miner revenue $r(\b)$ to the miner.
+In the na\"ive implementation of transaction collection in blockchains, users propose transactions (including bids) publicly and sequentially in a mempool and miners pack them into blocks, so it acts as an auction format between open bidding and sealed bidding --- users can see bids submitted before them but not after them, which may lead to several issues (see Appendix~\ref{sec:crypto}).
+In our mechanism, we implement sealed bids via a \emph{commitment scheme} as described in Appendix~\ref{sec:crypto} so that no bid can be viewed by the miner or other users until all transactions that compete for the block are finalized.
+In the execution of the mechanism, the system essentially elicits users for their (sealed) bids $\{b_i\}$, draw the confirmed transactions according to probabilities from $\{a_i(b_i,\b_{-i})\}$ (for $k>1$, one follows the sampling method discussed in Section~\ref{sec:drawing:rule} to ensure exactly $k$ transactions are confirmed), and then charge transaction fees from confirmed bidders according to $\{p_i(b_i,\b_{-i})\}$ and give the miner revenue $r(\b)$ to the miner.
+Due to the size constraint, we need to guarantee $\sum_{i=1}^n a_i(b_i,\b_{-i}) \le k$.
 Since the transactions are naturally anonymous and unsorted, in this paper we only consider the mechanisms satisfying the following symmetric condition:

 \begin{definition}[Symmetry] A TFM is symmetric if the allocation and payment rules do not depend on the order of users, i.e. when we swap any pair of users, each should still have the same allocation probability and payment as in their original positions. \end{definition}